Smiley Smile: Release

-Contemporary reviews
+Initial reviews

 In the description of journalist Nick Kent, Smiley Smile "appeared like the single most underwhelming musical statement of the sixties".
 It was a "major disappointment" for fans, many of whom had expected a work similar to Pet Sounds and the Beatles' Sgt.
 Pepper.
 According to writer Scott Schinder, the LP was released to "general incomprehension.
 While Smile may have divided the Beach Boys' fans had it been released, Smiley Smile merely baffled them."
 Anderle said that whatever new fans the group had brought with Pet Sounds were "immediately lost with the release of 'Heroes of Villains,' then with the album [Smiley Smile]."
 Biographer Keith Badman writes that the music press responded by "effectively blacklisting the band, refusing to review their latest records, or reviewing them long after they have been released."

 "Undoubtedly the worst album ever released by The Beach Boys", Melody Maker wrote.
 "Prestige has been seriously damaged."
-A review in Hit Parader praised the album for "probably [having] more a cappella harmony than on any album since the fall of the singing-group era in the late 1950s", but that they "still like Pet Sounds better".
-NME wrote of the album: "By the standards which this group has set itself, it's more than a grade disappointing."
+A review in Hit Parader praised the album for "probably [having] more a cappella harmony than on any album since the fall of the singing-group era in the late 1950s", but reserved that they "still like Pet Sounds better".
+NME wrote, "By the standards which this group has set itself, it's more than a grade disappointing."
 Hi Fidelity said: "... they are making the psychedelic route ... perhaps in the unforgettable city of Fresno.
 Until they reach the San Francisco Bay Bridge or return to the shores of Malibu ... their work can only receive partial approval."